czechows/udacity----traffic-signs/writeup.md

 2. Initial dataset summary:

-Number of training examples = 34799
+ * Number of training examples = 34799
-Number of validation examples = 4410
+ * Number of validation examples = 4410
-Number of testing examples = 12630
+ * Number of testing examples = 12630
-Image data shape = (32, 32, 3) (RGB)
+ * Image data shape = (32, 32, 3) (RGB)
-Number of classes = 43
+ * Number of classes = 43

-3. Exploratory visualization -- the ipython notebook contains exploratory visualization of the dataset, which contains a plot of the histogram of training examples, and a display of one color image from each of the 43 classes of the images.
+3. Exploratory visualization -- the ipython notebook contains exploratory visualization of the dataset, including a plot of the histogram of training examples, and a display of one color image from each of the 43 classes of the images.

 4. Preprocessing -- the preprocessing pipeline consists of

 a) Normalization of pixels to range [-1,1].
 This accelerates the training.

 b) Conversion from RGB to grayscale.
-According to the paper [Sermanet, LeCun, 2011] this gives better performance
+According to the paper [Sermanet, LeCun, 2011] this gives better performance on this set.

 c) Creation of additional training images by the logic: if the image label is in set [9, 11, 12, 13, 15, 17, 18, 22, 26, 29, 30, 35],
 then the image can be flipped horizontally to create a new training image with the same label.
 If the image label is in the set [12,15,17],